Static vs Dynamic Typing: What Are the Main Differences

 Advantages of Static Typing

-Really, error detection at this stage is an advantage because the earlier you catch errors, the stronger and more reliable the code you will end up writing, thereby saving time and money for your client and you, the developer.
+Early error detection is a clear advantage.
+The sooner you catch mistakes, the stronger and more reliable your code becomes—saving both time and money for your client and for you as the developer.
 Fixing post-deployment is much more expensive.

 - Overhead in defining data types: One of the disadvantages of static typing is the extra overhead incurred in explicitly specifying the data types.
 The developer should be aware in advance about which data types are going to use and has to specify the same in the code, which sometimes may appear burdensome and time-consuming.